Festivals in Greece can be fascinating to participate in. Greece is a country steeped in traditional and Orthodox religion.

 The Ascension of the Virgin Mary

-The Ascension of the Virgin Mary is a religious celebration that takes place on the 15th August each year.
+The Ascension of the Virgin Mary is a religious celebration that takes place on the 15th of August each year.
 The holiday marks the day that the Virgin Mary passed away and ascended to heaven.

 Like Easter, Ascension day sees the major Greek cities become ghost towns as Greeks travel out to their villages.
-If you so happen to be travelling in certain villages or Greek islands during this time, you can participate in pilgrimage walks to certain churches and monasteries.
+If you do happen to be travelling in certain villages or Greek islands during this time, you can participate in pilgrimage walks to certain churches and monasteries.

 The Day of No (Ohi)

 The day of no (ohi/oxi) is a public holiday across Greece.
 It is on this day in 1940 that the Greeks said no to the Italians when they asked for Greece to surrender to Nazi Germany.